Writing Personal Injury Demand Letters for Max Settlements

 Although non-economic damages are inherently subjective, vivid descriptions and personal impact statements can make them compelling.

-7. Be specific in your demand for compensation
+7. Be specific in your settlement demand

 State your total compensation demand clearly, ensuring it reflects economic and non-economic damages.
 Avoid arbitrary figures—justify the amount with supporting evidence and comparable case outcomes.
 For example: